TinyauthTinyauth

 Custom headers

-tinyauth.headers: my-header=cool
+tinyauth.apps.[app].response.headers: my-header=cool

-Adding headers to proxy
+Adding Headers to Proxy

 Traefik